Tech Toys for Teaching

 Gmail — Yes, it’s email, but the cool factor here is that you can search your folders the same way you’d use Google Search, by entering a word (or multiple words) that appears anywhere within the message you want to locate.

-Google Talk — Teachers and students can call or send instant messages to their contacts for free —anytime, anywhere in the world.
+Hangouts — Teachers and students can call or send instant messages to their contacts for free —anytime, anywhere in the world.

 Google Calendar — Organize schedules, assignment deadlines, events, and test dates.